 Covid was already disruptive, now it had been two years that we haven’t been with the kids for Christmas dinner.
 So what happens with the third one?
 I think family traditions get altered and changed and affected by this.
 By distance and not being able to be together.

 My life’s changed now because of everything.
 We sold our house in Mission.
 We weren’t going down as often as the roads were still being fixed and I worried about travelling.
 I’m glad I live where I live.
 You double check and think, “Am I good where I am?”
 Is there something above us on the mountain that could take us out?
 We’re still feeling the effects of it.
 I think we’re gonna still feel some in a while.
 We don’t know what they are yet.

 When we eventually drove to the Lower Mainland we saw the damage. you see the power of the river.
 You see half a mountainside has gone.
 You see part of a bridge or a road that’s damaged, and know so many people’s lives were destroyed.
 You don’t know how something could be so powerful until you see the devastation of it all.

 It’s caused me to think about relationships and not waiting.
 The confidence you have of “Oh, it’ll be there” is different.
 You don’t wait to do the thing.
 You don’t worry about other things when that stuff happens.
 You go, “Why am I so uptight about this when in one night, things can change?”

 You can read all the stories published in this series here.
-Sign up to the Fraser Valley Current’s daily newsletter to get the next instalments and more in-depth local journalism in your email inbox.
+Sign up for the Fraser Valley Current’s daily newsletter to get the next installments and more in-depth local journalism in your email inbox.